spore-war/telegram-bot/README.md

-# Spore War Telegram Bot
+# WarSpore ～ Saga Telegram Bot

 A Telegram bot that automatically greets new members in your group and provides quick access buttons to the game client and documentation.